silshack/inls161fall2016/_posts/2016-11-07-sql-bootcamp.md

 # Install MySQL

-We will install MySQL so that we can create and explore a database using the SQL shell in our CodeAnywhere containers.
+We will install MySQL so that we can create and explore a database using the SQL shell in our Cloud9 workspaces.

 # System maintenance